alicht/intro-to-express/README.md

 ### What happened?

--  The first line `require()` imports the express module and creates an Express application.
+-  **First line** `require()` imports the express module and creates an Express application.
--  In the second line this object, which is traditionally named app, now has access to methods for routing HTTP requests, configuring middleware, rendering HTML views, registering a template engine, and modifying
+-  **Second line** this object, which is traditionally named app, now has access to methods for routing HTTP requests, configuring middleware, rendering HTML views, registering a template engine

--  The middle part of the code (ie `app.get`) shows a route definition.
-The `app.get()` method specifies a callback function that will be invoked whenever there is an HTTP GET request with a path ('/') relative to the site root.
-The callback function takes a request and a response object as arguments, and simply calls send() on the response to return the string "Hello World!"
+-  **Middle part** of the code (ie `app.get`) shows a route definition.

+The `app.get()` specifies a callback function that will be invoked whenever there is an HTTP GET request with a path ('/') relative to the site root.
+The callback function takes a request and a response object as arguments, and simply calls send() on the response to return the string "Hello, Newman."

--  The final block starts up the server on port '3000' and prints a log comment to the console.
-With the server running, you could go to localhost:3000 in your browser to see the example response returned.
+-  **Final block** starts up the server on `port '3000'` and prints a log comment to the console.
+With the server running, we can go to `localhost:3000` in our browser to see the example response returned.

 # Modules
 Express is itself a module!